quantum-compiler/quartz/INSTALL.md

 * Install the Quartz python package.

 ```
 cd ../python
 python setup.py build_ext --inplace install
 ```

+Note that if you changed the install directory in the last step, you have to modified `include_dirs` and `library_dirs` in `setup.py`.

 * To use `quartz` library in python, you should make sure the directory where you install `quartz` runtime library, that is `libquartz_runtime.so`, is in python's searching directories.